© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 European PPE Regulation

 When the European PPE Regulation (EU) 2016/425 was first applied on 21st April 2018, it replaced the previous legislation (Directive 89/686/EEC).
 The directive excluded domestic oven gloves from its scope, so CE marking for these products was not possible.
 However, Regulation 2016/425 does include gloves ‘explicitly described and marketed accordingly by their manufacturers for private use to protect against heat’ within its scope.
 The regulation clearly defines the obligations and responsibilities of manufacturers, authorised representatives, importers and distributors of PPE.
-This newly-added group of products that must be CE marked when sold in Europe includes oven gloves, pan holders, gloves for use with barbeques and any other piece of hand protection intended to be used in a domestic setting.
+This newly-added group of products that must be CE marked when sold in Europe includes oven gloves, pan holders, gloves for use with barbecues and any other piece of hand protection intended to be used in a domestic setting.

 Therefore, as part of its review of EN 407, the committee took the opportunity to further develop the standard to include testing methods, performance requirements and a new pictogram for hand protection for the domestic market.